Voting on a poll | Dyte Docs

 The

-dyteClient.polls.vote() method can be used to register a vote on a poll.
+meeting.polls.vote() method can be used to register a vote on a poll.
+It

 |Param